OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 - Close the app and start it again
 - When the TouchID prompt shows click "cancel"
 - If the application flow continues without requiring the touchID then the bypass has worked.

+If you're using Needle, run the "hooking/frida/script_touch-id-bypass" module and follow the prompts.
+This will spawn the application and instrument the `evaluatePolicy` function.
+When prompted to authenticate via Touch ID, tap cancel.
+If the application flow continues, then you will have successfully bypassed Touch ID.
+A similar module (hooking/cycript/cycript_touchid) that uses cycript instead of frida is also available in Needle.

 Alternatively, you can use [objection to bypass TouchID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") (this also works on a non-jailbroken device), patch the app, or use Cycript or similar tools to instrument the process.